 The Liverpool World Museum Is A Great Attraction For Families

 As it offers a variety of interactive exhibits, life sciences and activities designed to engage visitors of all ages.
 The museum’s popular Treasure House exhibition features an impressive collection of rare and valuable objects, including a mummy from ancient Egypt and artefacts from the Mayan civilisation.
 Plus also has a planetarium and an aquarium, as well as a hands-on science centre where visitors can experiment with different scientific phenomena.

 In addition to its permanent exhibits.
 The Liverpool World Museum also hosts a range of temporary exhibitions, events, and workshops throughout the year.
 It’s a great place to spend a day with family, learn something new, and have fun exploring the wonders of the world.
 The museum is located near other popular Liverpool attractions such as the Royal Albert Dock and Liverpool ONE shopping center, making it a convenient stop on any family itinerary.

 8. Big Art, Walker Art Gallery

-Big Art for Little Artists is a gallery for children within the Walker Art Gallery up to and including the age of eight.
-It has been designed to introduce children to art.
-It is open daily from 10am – 5pm and is just inside the main museum doors.
-It’s a great space to introduce the children to the art they can find in the museum and they even have fancy dress the kids can wear and then find the photos around the museum and take photos of themselves next to the art.
+Big Art for Little Artists is a gallery for children of all ages within the Walker Art Gallery up to and including the age of eight.
+It has been designed to introduce children to art and is open daily from 10am – 5pm and is just inside the main museum doors.
+It’s a great space to introduce the children to the art they can find in the museum.
+Plus they even have fancy dress the kids can wear and then find the photos around the museum and take photos of themselves next to the art.